GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_reports.md

 [The Spotlight Reports for SSRS][reports_for_ssrs]
 And also you can create your own reports or customize existing reports  [Query the Spotlight Statistics Repository][enterprise_ssrquery]

+## Where is the data?
+Can I customize the collection schedules?
+Data is collected from the SQL Server instance then written to the Spotlight Statistics Repository.

+You can customize the collection schedules in the Spotlight Client.
+See [Configure Scheduling][enterprise_cfgmonitor_scheduling].

 {% include links.html %}